Mari-W/ktor-vue-ir-typesharing/README.md

 ### Description
 This is an example project for using the new IR compiler of kotlin.
-Defined classes from the <b>shared</b> directory are distributed to the server and client at the same time using the IR compiler for the client (to create TypeScript Definition files) and manipulating the source files directly for the server (without compilation).
+Defined classes from the <b>shared</b> directory are distributed to the server and client at the same time using the IR compiler for the client (to create TypeScript Definition files) and normal JVM compilation for server side..

 ### Prerequisites
 Following tools should be installed on your machine (only tested on Ubuntu):